roboscienceorg/book/source/Design/CyberSecurity.rst

 It is important that robotics organizations provide options and retraining for displaced workers.
-Public education on the Luddite fallacy is important.
-[8]_ It is easy for politicians to vilify groups for their own gain and so countering this behavior will require constant effort for the near future.
+Public education on the Luddite fallacy is important. [#f3]_ It is easy for politicians to vilify groups for their own gain and so countering this behavior will require constant effort for the near future.
 The root cause in many cases is inequity in economics, corruption and unemployment.
 Addressing these issues will go a long way in solving the security problems as well as many problems facing us.

+.. [#f1] The term security has become associated with preventing system cracking but secure really means that you can trust the system.
+You may not care about intrusion or data exposure, but you do care that the system operates the way you need it to.

+.. [#f2] There are roughly 1.7 million trucking jobs in the U.S.

+.. [#f3] The fallacy is that new technology eliminates jobs overall.
+   New tech just displaces jobs to new sectors.